Volitional Control of the Paretic Hand Post-Stroke Increases Finger Stiffness and Resistance to Robot-Assisted Movement: METHODS

 \subsection{Experimental Protocol}

-The experimental protocol consists of a 90-min robotic training session that includes phases of \textit{passive hand movement}, in which the participant keeps the hand relaxed and allows the robot to extend the fingers, and \textit{active hand movement}, in which the participant actively attempts to open the hand by exerting voluntary muscle contractions to control the robot with EMG signals.
-The velocity of robot-assisted hand opening/closing remains constant across all participants and experimental conditions.
-The participant is seated at a table with the forearm supported on a towel roll for all experimental phases except for the functional cube task.
-Setup time at the start of the session includes approximately 15 min to assess spasticity with the Modified Ashworth Scale (MAS), put on the device, and adjust hardware for comfort and fit.
-The active hand movement phases includes exercises that we have adapted from previous studies with participants with stroke using EMG-control and the MyHand device~\cite{park2020, xu2022}.
-Figure~\ref{fig:protocol} shows a summary schematic of the protocol.
+The experimental protocol consists of a 90-min robotic training session that includes phases of \textit{passive hand movement}, in which the subject relaxes the hand and passively allows the robot to extend the fingers, and \textit{active hand movement}, in which the subject actively attempts to open the hand by exerting voluntary muscle contractions to control the robot with EMG signals.
+Velocity of robot-assisted hand opening/closing remains constant across all subjects and experimental conditions.
+The subject is seated at a table with the forearm supported on a towel roll for all experimental phases except for the functional cube task.
+Setup time at the start of the session includes approximately 15 minutes to assess spasticity with the Modified Ashworth Scale (MAS), put on the device, and adjust hardware for comfort and fit.
+The active hand movement phases includes exercises that we have adapted from previous studies with subjects with stroke using EMG-control and the MyHand device~\mbox{\cite{park2020, xu2022}.} Figure~\ref{fig:protocol} shows a summary schematic of the protocol.